Canada

 How to Manually Handle Various Loads

-If you're looking for the specific ergonomic guidelines for the manual handling of certain loads (how to lift and carry safely), you can visit this page on Manual Material Handling from CCOHS.
+If you’re looking for the specific ergonomic guidelines for the manual handling of certain loads (how to lift and carry safely), you can visit this page on Manual Materials Handling from CCOHS.

 Here you’ll find information on how to manually handle: